lsseong/tutorial_ethereum/README.md

 ### msg.value and this.balance
 - msg.value is the amount of ETH sent to a payable public method in a contract.
 - this.balance is the amount of ETH stored in the contract.

+The value of this.balance in payable methods is increased by msg.value before the body of your payable method executes.
+If your contract has a starting balance of 1 and you pass in a msg.value of 2, the payable method will already have a this.balance of 3 when it executes.